barryclark/jekyll-now/_posts/2023-01-07-marketing-advice-from-open-source-founders.md

 You’ll need to think outside traditional marketing channels to get your tool in front of the right audience.

-Jannis Gebauer who solo-founded and eventually sold his open-source tool Pyup.io took a very interesting approach to get his product in front of developers.
+<a href="https://gebauer.dev" target="_blank">Jannis Gebauer</a> who solo-founded and eventually sold his open-source tool pyup.io took a very interesting approach.

 “When thinking about how to get this in front of a technical audience, I came up with an idea that was actually helpful and able to get the tool in front of other developers interacting with projects.